-Node O5.
-The most common approach to a patient seeking treated for the first time (other than a pregnant woman, see above) would be to institute medically supervised withdrawal with sublingual buprenorphine/naloxone in an office-based setting or in a substance use disorder treatment program (LOE V).
-This can be accomplished safely and effectively on either an outpatient or an inpatient basis; inpatient treatment could be recommended if there are complicating features such as another substance use disorder requiring intensively supervised detoxification, another psychiatric illness requiring stabilization, or other medical conditions that would require more intensive monitoring.
+One common approach to a physiologically dependent patient seeking treatment for the first time (other than a pregnant woman, see above) would be to institute medically supervised withdrawal with sublingual buprenorphine/naloxone (either in tablet or film form) in an office-based setting or in a substance use disorder treatment program (LOE V).
+This can be accomplished safely and effectively on either an outpatient or an inpatient basis; inpatient treatment could be recommended if there are complicating features such as another substance use disorder requiring intensively supervised detoxification, another psychiatric illness requiring stabilization, or other medical conditions that would require more intensive monitoring or treatment stabilization (e.g., for poorly controlled diabetes).
 It may also be preferable for an individual whose immediate home environment will not support detoxification (due to proximity of other drug-using individuals or easy access to opioids).
-Such a patient can be inducted with buprenorphine/naloxone with an initial dose of 2/0.5 to 4/1 mg sublingually.
-Commonly, the dose for the first day will be 12/3 to 16/4 mg, depending on degree of dependence and opioid use; the speed of the taper can vary quite substantially, from several days to several months.
-Optimal rates of tapering buprenorphine have not been clearly determined, so this should be done in collaboration with the patient, depending on the patient's condition, preferences, and recovery resources.
+Such a patient can be inducted on to buprenorphine/naloxone with an initial dose of 2/0.5 to 4/1 mg sublingually.
+Commonly, the dose for the first day will be 8/2 to 16/4 mg, depending on degree of dependence and opioid use; the speed of the taper can vary quite substantially, from several days to several months.
+Optimal rates of tapering buprenorphine have not been clearly determined.
+One study of patients dependent on prescription opioids showed what has been demonstrated with heroin-dependent patients previously, i.e., that the rate of successful opioid use outcomes (i.e., abstinence or nearabstinence) is far higher during buprenorphine stabilization treatment than during or after a taper (Weiss et al, 2011).
+If tapering occurs, it should be done in collaboration with the patient, depending on the patient's condition, preferences, and recovery resources.

-Although the treatment approach described above is most commonly used, some exceptions may arise.
+Although the treatment approach described above is commonly employed, some exceptions may arise.
 For example, one may initiate a buprenorphine induction and discover that the patient has a higher than expected level of physiological dependence and is unable to achieve an adequate opioid agonist effect with buprenorphine.
 Alternatively, there may be limited access to buprenorphine treatment in an individual's geographic area.
 In such a case, patients can be detoxified from opioids by using methadone in an opioid treatment program or in a general substance use disorder treatment program that has a license to use methadone for detoxification.
-If neither buprenorphine nor methadone is readily available or if they are contraindicated, an alpha-2 adrenergic agonist can be used to treat opioid withdrawal symptoms.
+If neither buprenorphine nor methadone is readily available or if they are contraindicated, an alpha-2 adrenergic agonist can be used to treat opioid withdrawal symptoms (Gowing et al., 2009).
 Although not approved by the FDA for this purpose in the United States, lofexidine has had good success treating opioid withdrawal outside of the US.
 In the US, clonidine is the most commonly used alpha-2 adrenergic agonist in the treatment of opioid withdrawal, although it is not approved by the FDA for this use; in a study comparing clonidine to buprenorphine for opioid detoxification, buprenorphine demonstrated clear superiority.
-(Kleber et al., 2007; Gowing et al., 2006)
+(Ling et al., 2006; Gowing et al, 2009)